usnistgov/ACVP/README.md

 # Accessing the demo server

 To access the demo server one needs a TLS credential **and** a one-time password (OTP).
 To set expectations, since this is a demo system, it will be in a state of flux and any all data on the system is considered temporary and may be reset to accommodate development of the Automated Cryptographic Validation Protocol (ACVP) service.
 We will try to keep the demo service relatively stable, but we plan to update it as we continue to add new algorithms and capabilities.

+The protocol specification and other development information are available in this repository.
+You may want to use the companion [ACVP client](https://github.com/cisco/libacvp) to jump-start your work.

 ## Obtaining TLS credentials

-The protocol spec and development information are available here.
-You may want to use the companion [ACVP client](https://github.com/cisco/libacvp) to jump start your work.

 To access the [demo environment](https://demo.acvts.nist.gov/acvp/home) you will need to send your CSR to us.
 Please use a 2048-bit RSA key pair and sign using at least a SHA-256 hash.
 Please send a request to acvts-demo@nist.gov with 'CSR REQUEST FOR ACCESS TO DEMO' in the subject line.
 You will receive instructions for how to upload your CSR.